decca-dev/TaskBot/README.md

-# TaskBot
+# Discord Typescript bot template

-A discord bot written in typescript
+A template for coding discord bots in typescript